-1.13 The political will for change at Derby City Council has not been determined as responses to the questionnaire sent to the main political parties at Derby are not as yet available.
+1.13 The political will for change at Derby City Council has not been clearly determined as only one response was received to the questionnaire sent to the main political parties at Derby.

-Suggested Recommendations to Council Cabinet
+Suggested Recommendations to Council

 - 1.14 The Scrutiny Management Commission needs to agree whether the potential increase in voter turnout, together with the potential cost savings, are sufficient to justify a change to four yearly elections. - 1.15 If the Commission agrees there should be a change to a four yearly election cycle at Derby City Council, the Commission should recommend to the Council that based on the findings of this review, once the power is available following the enactment of the Local Government and Public Involvement in Health Bill the Council should look to alter the electoral cycle in Derby from elections by thirds to four yearly elections.